takemaru/graphillion/README.md

 ### Python's set methods

 Graphillion supports Python's set methods.
-These methods treat a graph just an element of the set and don't care the graph structure.
+These methods treat a graph just as an element of the set and don't care the graph structure.

 - `gs.union(other)`, `gs | other`,
 - `gs.intersection(other)`, `gs & other`,